 - sinusoidal – coordinates will change most rapidly halfway between the starting and ending conformations

 colorSegments true | false

+Hinges are identified using a reimplementation of the method described in Krebs and Gerstein, Nucleic Acids Res 28:1665 (2000).
 The coreFraction f (default 0.5) is the fraction of the residues in a chain to group in the first step of hinge detection.
 The best-matching fraction f of residues (best-fitting between the starting and ending structures) comprises one group and the remaining (1–f) a second group.
 Going through the residues in order, hinges are added between consecutive residues where there is a change from one group to the other, as long as a hinge is at least minHingeSpacing M residues away from the previous hinge (does not create a segment shorter than M residues, default 6).
 The colorSegments option shows the resulting segments in different colors (chosen automatically), whereas colorCore uses the specified color for residues in the initial core.
 Although segments are recomputed for each stage of a multistage morph, segment coloring only shows the first set.

 Coordinate sets are generated by interpolating between starting and ending structures.
 Interpolation requires a pairing of atoms in the starting structure with atoms in the ending structure.
 Only atoms common to both stage endpoints are included in the morph trajectory.